There are several unique selling points and advantages that make macOS a relatively better operating system than Windows

 Adherents of Apple products would argue that their MacBook laptops or iMac desktop computers outcompete Windows-based computers due to the seamless software-hardware integration.
 There is some truth to this claim.

 Take note that Apple is both a software developer and a hardware designer.
 This dual role enables the company to optimize the macOS based on the specifications of the hardware components of a particular Mac computer.
 The result is a seamless integration between the operating system and the collective hardware.
-Furthermore, this integration due to optimization results in effective and efficient computing operations.
+Furthermore, this integration due to optimization results in effective and efficient

 In the case of Windows, while Microsoft designs and manufactures its own Windows-based computers, there are other Windows-based manufacturers.
 Some of these manufacturers merely assemble the different hardware components sources from different original equipment manufacturers or OEMs.
 These random assemblies are susceptible to compatibility and optimization issues.